rohilshah95/BotsUp/AcceptanceTesting.md

-## Project Name: BotsUp
+## User Acceptance Test Cases

-### User Acceptance Test Cases
+Team Name: BotsUp

-#### Test Case 1
+### Test Case 1

 **Title**: Perform code analysis on source file.

-Description: This test case verifies if the bot performs static code analysis on an uploaded source file and returns the list of issues if any.
+**Description**: This test case verifies if the bot performs static code analysis on an uploaded source file and returns the list of issues if any.

-Pre-condition: User has access to slack, logs into slack as the admin (due to limitations of Slack API only the admin can upload files as a direct message and every other user has to upload the file to a channel and mention the bot using '@') and accesses the chat bot window .
+**Pre-conditions**: User has access to Slack, logs into Slack as the admin (due to limitations of Slack API only the admin can upload files as a direct message and every other user has to upload the file to a channel and mention the bot using '@') and accesses the chat bot window .

 | Step  | Test Steps  | Test Data  | Expected Result
 | ------------- | ------------  |  ------------ | ----------